arboleya/aware/README.md

 ## Interpolation

-Lets you compose variables bundling it based on values from one or more different keys on store.
+Lets you compose keys bundling it based on values from one or more different keys.

 ````javascript
 var store = aware();